-Maria Tomé — La Main de Dieu Ends in about 1 month: May 23 → July 27 Maria Tomé is an artist who works with images.
+Archives Maria Tomé — La Main de Dieu Past: May 23 → July 27, 2013 Maria Tomé is an artist who works with images.
 She creates stories in order to extract the staging of the situations.
 More interested in guiding our gaze than in emphasizing the narrative, her work highlights the object’s unconscious.
 She decides to “reveal” rather than to create, drawing us into her alternative vision of everyday life.

 Archives Sébastien Le Guen Paysages Humains Past: October 13 → November 24, 2012 Painter above all, Sébastien Le Guen’s work also consists from digging into directory of images related to the publicity, communication and the world of fashion.
 In his work artist examines subjects often related to identity building and uses, on his canvases, visual methods that play on our perception of images as much as on our imaginative faculties.